 Land used for cropping or grazing is calculated as a percentage of the value of the land (the percentage prescribed by regulation by the Valuer-General from year to year).

 Land outside town sites (in general, rural land, unless otherwise gazetted by the Local Government) is valued on an Unimproved Value (UV) basis; effectively in its original natural state.
-The UV may consider degradation of the land and any services or amenities which may add value.
+UVs are reviewed annually.

 There are certain exceptions where the UV is based on a statutory formula, such as a fixed rate per hectare or a multiple of the annual rent.
-These exceptions include mining tenements, leases under the Land Administration Act 1997 for the purpose of grazing, leases under agreement acts, and land held under the Conservation and Land Management Act 1984.
+These exceptions include mining tenements, leases of Crown Land under the Land Administration Act 1997 for the purpose of grazing, leases under agreement acts, and land held under the Conservation and Land Management Act 1984.

 After reviewing the information on the Landgate website, if you still have any inquiries or concerns about the Unimproved Value (UV), please contact the Landgate Customer Service Team.

 If your concern is unresolved, the Landgate Customer Service team may direct you to lodge a formal objection on your UV.
 For more information on how to lodge an objection, please visit the objections page.

 Any property owner who does not agree with their Gross Rental Value (GRV) or Unimproved Value (UV) may lodge an objection.
 However, objections submitted with the impact of COVID-19 listed as the reason will not be accepted.
 This is because the latest date of valuation (1 August 2019) is prior to COVID-19.